1935 Revolution Day Zócalo Battle: Parade and clash

 The Revolution Day parade went on as planned with many organizations participating at the Zócalo.
-On the central balcony of the National Palace stood President Cárdenas's secretary, Luis I. Rodríguez, who was overlooking the celebration on the president's behalf.
-Directly below the balcony were 30 parked cars serving as improvised tribunes for the Communist Party's more radical figures, among which was painter David Alfaro Siqueiros.
+On the central balcony of the National Palace stood President Lázaro Cárdenas's secretary, Luis I. Rodríguez, who was overlooking the celebration on the president's behalf.
+Directly below the balcony were thirty parked cars serving as improvised tribunes for the Communist Party's more radical figures, among which was painter David Alfaro Siqueiros.
 The cars were manned by members of the United Front of Workers of the Steering Wheel.

-With the strength of about 75 horsemen and 100 men on foot, the Revolutionary Mexicanist Action marched through the esplanade.
+With the strength of about seventy-five horsemen and one hundred men on foot, the Revolutionary Mexicanist Action marched through the esplanade.
 The group was organized militarily, marching in formation led by Rodriguez Carrasco.
-All members were dressed in gold shirts and wore sombreros, carrying with them flags and banners.
-The group handed out pamphlets with pre-requisites to those interested in joining the organization.
+All members were dressed in gold shirts and wore sombreros, carrying flags and banners.
+The group handed out pamphlets with prerequisites for those interested in joining the organization.

-At approximately 2 in the afternoon, Siqueiros, who had been giving a speech, shouted from afar to Rodríguez Carrasco that the golden shirts are forbidden to pass.
+At approximately 2:00 PM, Siqueiros, who had been giving a speech, shouted from afar to Rodríguez Carrasco that the Gold Shirts were forbidden to pass.
 Rodríguez Carrasco then gave instructions to the Gold Shirts not to approach the crowd.
 However, the situation quickly escalated as the temperament of both parties deteriorated.

 As planned by Campa, a group of young communists confronted the cavalry and threw small fireworks at the horses' legs.
-The horsemen responded with whipping the youth with their lassos.
-A small fleet of cars manned by communist drivers, which organized in secret, rammed into the horses in a rapid flanking movement.
+The horsemen responded by whipping the youth with their lassos.
+A small fleet of cars manned by communist drivers, which had organized in secret, rammed into the horses in a rapid flanking movement.
 Several horses and their riders, including Rodríguez Carrasco, rolled across the pavement and were incapacitated.
 At this moment, the groups began brawling using wooden beams torn from bleachers, stones, and pistols.
-Widescale brawls lasted for about an hour before the police intervened.
+Wide-scale brawls lasted for about an hour before the police intervened.

-In his memoir, Campa states Rodríguez Carrasco was specifically targeted.
+In his memoir, Campa states that Rodríguez Carrasco was specifically targeted.
 After Rodríguez Carrasco was knocked down from his horse, he quickly left the area.
-An unnamed PCM member observed and followed him to the corner of Calle de República de Argentina y Guatemala where he stabbed Rodríguez Carrasco in the abdomen with a dagger.
+An unnamed PCM member observed and followed him to the corner of Calle de República de Argentina and Guatemala. where he stabbed Rodríguez Carrasco in the abdomen with a dagger.
 Rodríguez Carrasco was left critically wounded and was attended by a medic of the Red Cross.